k0s/CoffeeExpress/README.md

     bin/rails server

 Then go to http://localhost:3000 to ride the Coffee Express!
+This will use port 3000 that is accessible to your local machine.
+If you want to serve to the larger world on port `$PORT` you might do

+    bin/rails s --binding=0.0.0.0 --port $PORT

 ## URL Schema